Dimension and measure of sums of planar sets and curves: Introduction

 \subsection{The theme of the paper}

-Given a set $A\subset \mathbb{R}^2$, we study the set of points which are at a distance $1$ from at least one of the elements of $A$, where ``distance" refers to either the Euclidean distance or some other natural distance on the plane.
+Given a set $A\subset \mathbb{R}^2$, we study the set of points which are at a distance $1$ from at least one of the elements of $A$, where ``distance" refers to Euclidean distance or some other natural distance on the plane.
 This set is $A+S^1$, where $S^1$ is the unit circle in the given distance.
+More generally, we consider

-In fact, we consider piecewise $\mathcal{C}^2$ curves $\Gamma$ in addition to $S^1$, and we investigate the following questions: under which conditions is the \begin{description} \item[(Q1)] 2-dimensional Lebesgue measure of $A+\Gamma$ is positive? \item[(Q2)] Hausdorff dimension of $A+\Gamma$ the maximum of $1+\dim_{\rm H} A$ and $2$? \end{description}
+where $\Ga$ denotes a piecewise $\mathcal{C}^2$ curve, and we investigate the following questions: under which conditions is the \begin{description} \item[(Q1)] 2-dimensional Lebesgue measure of $A+\Gamma$ is positive? \item[(Q2)] Hausdorff dimension of $A+\Gamma$ the maximum of $1+\dim_{\rm H} A$ and $2$? \end{description}